elpollazo/sniper_bot/README.md

 # sniper_bot

 This bot is used to monitoring in real time stock of RTX-3070 graphic card and buy it when is available.
 This is done by continously requesting 9 Add-To-Cart links (ATC) of different RTX-3070 models.
+The bot was tested on Linux.

 Ussage: